groomsy/blog/setup.md

 * Under the Appearance preferences, uncheck `Page guide at X characters`.
 * Under the Editor Defaults preferences, check `Soft wrap text to:` and select `Window width`.
 * Download [Gruber Dark](https://daringfireball.net/projects/bbcolors/schemes/Gruber%20Dark.bbcolors.zip) color scheme and save it to `~/Library/Application\ Support/BBEdit/Color\ Schemes/`; Change the color scheme under the Text Colors preferences.
+* BBEdit now supports syncing the items within Application Support over Dropbox!
+Just quit BBEdit and copy the `BBEdit` folder from `~/Library/Application\ Support` to `~/Dropbox/Application\ Support`.
+It should automatically pick up the copy in your Dropbox folder the next time you launch BBEdit.

 ### Git / Bitbucket / Github
 * Generate an SSH Key using `ssh-keygen`; Default save location/name, no password.